How To Care For Enamel Cast Iron Cookware

 What is “thermal shock” and why should we avoid it

-The biggest risk to damaging your enamel cast iron cookware is what’s called thermal shock.
+The biggest risk to damaging your enamel cast-iron cookware is what’s called thermal shock.
 It’s when

 There are different types of enameled surfaces (for example, Le Creuset has two), which should both be treated differently to each other.
 For example…

-Le Creuset has a different type of enamel on their cast iron French/Dutch ovens and their skillets.
+Le Creuset has a different type of enamel on their cast iron French/Dutch ovens and its skillets.
 One is cream in color, the other black.
 The cream-enameled cookware should always have oil in it before popping on/into any heat source.
-While neither enameled pot is suitable for direct high temperatures, The black enamel can go to higher heat, making it a perfect choice for steaks and grilling.
+While neither enameled pot is suitable for direct high temperatures, the black enamel can go to higher heat, making it a perfect choice for steaks and grilling.
 Instead of oiling the pan, you’ll get a better result if you oil the foods you are cooking instead.
-For example, oil your steak before placing it in the pan, don’t oil the pan.
+For example, oil your steak before placing it in the pan; don’t oil the pan.

 You can also damage your pot by plunging a hot pan into cold water or a cold pan into hot water.
 Always let your enamel cookware cool down before cleaning to reduce the possibility of damage.